uc-cdis/heal-platform-sdk/README.md

 The qdr_downloads module include a retriever function for downloading files from Syracuse QDR.

+This is intended to be called by Gen3SDK [external download functions](https://github.com/uc-cdis/gen3sdk-python/blob/master/gen3/tools/download/external_file_download.py).
+It is also possible to write a wrapper script for the QDR download functions.

+### harvard_downloads

+The harvard_downloads module include a retriever function for downloading files from Harvard Dataverse.

-This is intended to be called by gen3sdk [external download functions](https://github.com/uc-cdis/gen3sdk-python/blob/master/gen3/tools/download/external_file_download.py).
-It is also possible to write a wrapper script for the qdr download functions.
+This is intended to be called by Gen3SDK [external download functions](https://github.com/uc-cdis/gen3sdk-python/blob/master/gen3/tools/download/external_file_download.py).
+It is also possible to write a wrapper script for the Dataverse download functions.

 ### Notebooks

-In the notebooks directory there are jupyter notebooks that may be used to download files from a corresponding platform.
-For instance the qdr_data_download.ipynb notebook may be used to download files from Syracuse QDR.
+In the notebooks directory there are jupyter notebooks that may be used to download files from a corresponding platform that requires an external file retriever.
+For instance the external_data_download.ipynb notebook may be used to download files from data repositories like Syracuse QDR and/or Harvard Dataverse.

 These notebooks perform optimally within a HEAL Gen3 Workspace and the notebooks will be automatically installed to a user's workspace when the workspace is initiated.
 However, you may also use these notebooks on your local machine.